-By the legally established deadline, the Company publishes on its website its email address (investor.relations@campari.com), the documents to be submitted for the review and approval of the shareholders' meeting and the form that shareholders' may use for proxy voting.
+By the legally established deadline, the Company publishes on its website the documents to be submitted for the review and approval of the shareholders' meeting and the form that shareholders' may use for proxy voting.

 There were no significant changes to the Company's market capitalisation or to its shareholder base over the Financial Year.